Subject:

 every case but those established factors are taken into consideration by

-No presumption.
+the trial judge to exercise sound discretion. | No presumption.
 Because the laches factors (unreasonable and inexcusable

 delay and prejudice) are not elements of EE.